 All maximums listed are for any one square foot area of a glass unit.

 **Not available for interior applications and not available with coatings on the same surface.
-Also Note: When translucent frit is used as full coverage, inherent characteristics may make this product unsuitable for vision areas.
+Also, when translucent frit is used as full coverage, inherent characteristics may make this product unsuitable for vision areas.
 These characteristics include slight variations in color and uniformity, pinholes or streaks.

 When considering translucent frits for spandrel applications note that these areas may be prone to condensation formation on interior glass surfaces.
 Over time, this may result in a visible film formation.
 Therefore, consideration must be given to the suitability of these products in spandrel applications.
 For these applications, the translucent frit may only be applied to non-exposed surfaces.
-See silk-screen inspection guidelines and manufacturing tolerances below for additional information.
+See silk-screen inspection guidelines and manufacturing tolerances in the quality section for additional information.